 How to Get More Out of Your Google AdWords Campaign with Call Tracking

-You spend hard-earned money on your Google AdWords campaign, but how do you know if it’s working?
+You spend hard-earned money on search keywords for your Google AdWords campaign, but how do you know if it’s working?
 How do you know if it’s worth the cost?
 Should you invest more in your PPC efforts or cut your losses?

-The only way to measure ROI is to look at your conversions – actions that your customers take after they see your ad.
+The only way to measure ROI and check your marketing efforts is to look at your Google analytics and conversions – actions that your customers take after they see your ad.
 How many people click on the link to your website?
 Sign up for your newsletter?
 Make purchases?
 Actually, pick up the phone and call your business?
 Whatever your goals are, they have to be measurable.

 The Beauty of Conversion Tracking

 In order to measure the success of your campaign, you need to tap into the AdWords conversion tracking tool, a free feature that lets you analyze what your customers do when they see your ad.

 If you’re a PPC veteran, you know all about conversion tracking.
 You’ve probably spent hours analyzing your click-through rate (the number of people who “click through” to your website).

 But did you know you can track phone calls as well?